422658476/banana-detect-adblock/README.md

 ## What is banana detect adblock?

-[banana detect adblock] is a piece of "almost" universal adblock detection code written by [banana(422658476)](https://github.com/422658476) (that is, me) and placed in the html of the page file.
+[banana detect adblock] is a piece of "almost" universal adblock detection code written by [banana(422658476)](https://github.com/422658476) (that is me) and placed in the html of the page file.
 It may be the only one so far that can continuously and effectively detect and prompt the user Turn off the detection code of a running adblock extension, which itself can keep evading the fate of being filtered out by adblock.

 In fact, this code has been deployed on [【软件No1 www.rjno1.com】](https://www.rjno1.com/) for several years.
 During these years, [banana detect adblock] has been continuously "tested" by the adblock filter code maintainer "every day". , continuous improvement, thus becoming closer and closer to perfection, closer to invulnerability, and the validity of this code is also proved by such a long time of normal work.